gchq/sleeper/docs/07-data-retrieval.md

 applying connector performs a query time compaction so that each Sleeper leaf partition is processed by a single Athena handler.
 The handler receives the data in sorted order and applies any iterators.

-#### Improving Query performance with the iterator applying connector
+#### Improving query performance with the iterator applying connector

 If you want to use the Sleeper iterators, it means we have to read a whole Sleeper partition in one Athena handler.
-If you've got multiple files in a leaf partition, that means reading all the files in one go, rather than federating out the reads to multiple handlers.
+If you've got multiple files in a leaf partition, that means reading all the files in one lambda, rather than federating out the reads to multiple handlers.

-#### Changing the Handlers
+#### Changing the handlers

 To alter the handlers that are deployed with your instance, you can change the `sleeper.athena.handler.classes` instance property:
 ```properties